-Dear Youngsters, Make The Right Financial Moves This Year
+Simple Tips To Make The Right Financial Moves Next Year

-If you have just recently joined the workforce or you are going to graduate this year, and want to get a solid hold of your financial moves early on, you are at the right place.
+If you have just recently joined the workforce or you are going to graduate soon, and want to get a solid hold of your financial moves next year, you are at the right place.

 Managing finances efficiently takes a few years, a few hiccups here and there, major and minor slip-ups as well as regretful moves.
 But, what are the first few right moves or key points you should know?